All Products

 Description

-• br: an alert that indicates bitrate exception.
+• br: alert for bitrate exception.

-• eof: an alert that indicates traffic interruption.
+• eof: alert for stream interruption.

-• wc: the total number of alerts.
+• wc (warning count): the total number of alerts.

-• poor: poor audio quality.
+• poor: abnormal audio quality.

 • normal: normal audio quality.